Fair Catch

 It’s much easier to hide the sources of dubious products when traceability and labelling requirements are weak.

-Seafood is our last truly wild food product, and one of the most highly internationally-traded food items.
+Seafood is our last truly wild food product, and the most highly internationally-traded food product.
 Due to increasing globalisation, seafood supply chains are getting even more complex, which is why traceability is more important than ever.

 In Australia, there are no comprehensive and consistent traceability requirements in place to enable the verification of seafood product and supply chain information, from point of catch to point of purchase.

-Traceability is especially important in seafood supply due to the prevalence of Illegal, Unreported, and Unregulated (IUU) seafood products.
+Traceability is especially important in seafood supply due to the risk of Illegal, Unreported, and Unregulated (IUU) fishing.

 IUU fishing is a significant global problem jeopardising ecosystems, food security, and livelihoods around the world.
 An estimated 20% of globally traded seafood comes from IUU sources.